-- CAS/USOE/USON: Four weeks into the next regular semester (i.e., fall or spring). - GSON: The student has one semester in which to remove the incomplete grade.
-Only one other course may be taken concurrently during the semester that an incomplete is addressed. - SPGS/GSOE: Two weeks following the ending course date.
+- CAS/USOE: Four weeks into the next regular semester (i.e., fall or spring) - USON: Six weeks after the last day of class - GSON: The student has one semester in which to remove the incomplete grade.
+Only one other course may be taken concurrently during the semester than an incomplete is addressed. - SPGS/GSOE: Two weeks following the ending course date